hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/extending-livesql-functions.md

 # Function Pattern

 The function pattern specifies the rendering details of the function.
-For example `sin(#{})` renders as `sin(x)` where `x` is replaced by the given parameter when executing the query.
+For example, `sin(#{})` renders as `sin(x)` where `x` is replaced by the given parameter when executing the query.
 A pattern can include two types of parameters:

  - *Single positional parameters* as `#{}`.
  - *Varargs parameters* as `#{prefix?suffix}` or `#{firstprefix?prefix?suffix}`.